 - Water filtration systems that provide clean drinking water

-We meet monthly on the 2nd Wednesday at 7 PM.
+We meet monthly on the 2nd Tuesday of the month at 7 PM.
 We would love to have you join us.

 Please contact Andrea Mendoza at 253-893-6684 or at AndreaM@sjtbcc.org to get connected!